 Grand Village of Natchez Indians

 The Grand Village is a 128-acre site featuring three prehistoric Native American mounds, a reconstructed Natchez Indian house, museum (accredited by the American Association of Museums), and gift shop.
-Normal hours are 9 a.m. to 5 p.m.
-Monday through Saturday, and 1:30 to 5 p.m.
+Normal hours are 9 a.m. – 5 p.m.
+Monday through Saturday, and 1:30 – 5 p.m.
 Sunday.
+Admission is free.
+Group tours are available by appointment, and the Grand Village also offers educational programs for school and adult groups by prior arrangement.
 Call 601-446-6502 or email email@example.com for more information.

 Two of the mounds, the Great Sun’s Mound and the Temple Mound, have been excavated and rebuilt to their original sizes and shapes.
 A religious structure once stood atop the Temple Mound and housed bones of previous chiefs (called Suns).
 A sacred perpetual fire was kept in the Temple’s inner sanctum, symbolic of the sun, from which the royal family had descended.

 A third mound, called the Abandoned Mound, has been only partially excavated.
 After three major archaeological excavations at the Grand Village by the Mississippi Department of Archives and History, no further digging investigations are planned for the site.
 The unexcavated areas of the site will be preserved intact, representing a sort of “time capsule” from the Natchez Indians’ past.

 Additional features of the site include a nature trail, a “Touch Table” for children, and a Visitor Center with gift shop featuring Native American crafts.